jegoyalu/jarisplayer/README.md

   haxe build.xml

-This will result on the JarisFLVPlayer.swf file which you can embed in your web sites as integrate as part of other projects.
+JarisFLVPlayer.swf will be generated on the **bin** directory which you can embed in your web sites as integrate as part of other projects.